luoyi-hi/www25/README.md

 ## 3. Methodological Novelty: GDRPO vs. RL Baselines (Rebuttal Q3)

 >Q3.
 Novelty of GDRPO vs. PPO/Sequence RL (R1-W1, R2-W3/SI1)
->- GDRPO is a specialized adaptation of PPO/GRPO for routing, addressing the "granularity mismatch" between step-level updates and sequence-level metrics.
-We will add a formal comparison table (vs. PPO/GRPO/GSPO/ReST) to highlight:
+>- GDRPO is a task-specific adaptation of PPO/GRPO for routing that explicitly addresses the *granularity mismatch* between step-level policy updates and sequence-level evaluation metrics.
+We will add a formal comparison table (vs. PPO/GRPO/GSPO/ReST-RL) to highlight:
->- Critic-Free (vs. PPO): GDRPO has no unstable and expensive Value Network (Critic).
+>- Critic-free design (vs. PPO).
+GDRPO removes the unstable and expensive value network (critic).
 >- Stable Anchor (vs. GRPO/GSPO/ReST): Unlike Group Relative methods that use a noisy group mean as the baseline, GDRPO uses a deterministic greedy baseline ($\pi^*$) as a stable performance anchor.
 This design yields a low-variance Location-Deviation Advantage (Eq.17) that explicitly rewards beating the model's best deterministic strategy on the non-differentiable LSD metric.
->- Integration: It is tightly coupled with the uncertainty-based multi-task loss (Eq.21) to balance exploration with imitation.
+>- Integration with multi-task learning.
+GDRPO is tightly coupled with the uncertainty-based multi-task loss (Eq.
+21), which balances exploration with imitation.

-To clarify the novelty of **GDRPO**, we provide a multi-dimensional comparison against standard **PPO**, **GRPO**, and advanced sequence methods like **GSPO** [1] and **ReST-RL** [2].
+To further clarify the novelty of **GDRPO**, we provide a multi-dimensional comparison with standard **PPO** and **GRPO**, as well as advanced sequence-level methods such as **GSPO** and **ReST-RL**.

-**Table: Comparison of RL Optimization Algorithms in Routing**
+**Table: Comparison of RL Optimization Algorithms for Routing**

 | Feature Dimension | **PPO** | **GRPO** | **GSPO** [1] | **ReST-RL** [2] | **GDRPO (Ours)** |
 | :--- | :--- | :--- | :--- | :--- | :--- |